Cbsoftware/PressureNet-SDK/Documentation.md

         }
     }

-A full list of available communication messages follows.
+A list of available communication messages follows.

 Settings
 --------